Foreclosure Process and Laws in Oklahoma

 “Reinstating” is when the borrower brings the loan current by paying the missed payments of principal and interest, plus fees and costs.
 Completing a reinstatement will stop the foreclosure.

-Oklahoma law doesn't give a borrower the right to reinstate in a judicial foreclosure.
+• Right to reinstate in a judicial foreclosure.
+Oklahoma law doesn’t give a borrower the right to reinstate in a judicial foreclosure.
 But most mortgages allow the borrower to bring the loan current by a particular deadline.
 Check your mortgage for details.
 And, if you don't otherwise have a right to reinstate, your lender might allow you to do so anyway.

-In a nonjudicial foreclosure, the borrower has the right to cure any default and reinstate the mortgage for 35 days from the date the notice of intention to foreclose is sent, as discussed above.
+• Right to reinstate in a nonjudicial foreclosure.
+While Oklahoma doesn't have a reinstatement law, as discussed earlier, in a nonjudicial foreclosure, the borrower has the right to cure any default and reinstate the mortgage for 35 days from the date the notice of intention to foreclose is sent, as discussed above.
 But not more than four times in 24 months if the property is a homestead, otherwise three times.
 (Okla.
 Stat. tit.
-46, § 44).
+46, § 44 (2025).)
+Again, many mortgages have a provision that permits the borrower to reinstate for a limited amount of time.

-Sometimes, a foreclosure sale doesn't bring in enough money to pay off the full amount owed on the loan.
+Sometimes, a foreclosure sale doesn’t bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a "deficiency balance."
-Many states allow the lender to get a personal judgment, called a "deficiency judgment," for this amount against the borrower.

-Deficiency Judgments in Judicial Foreclosures
+Deficiency Judgments in Judicial Foreclosures in Oklahoma

 In a judicial foreclosure, the lender can request a deficiency judgment when it makes a motion for an order confirming the foreclosure sale or within 90 days after the foreclosure sale.
 (Okla.
 Stat. tit.
-12, § 686).
+12, § 686 (2025).)

-Deficiency Judgments After Nonjudicial Foreclosures
+Deficiency Judgments After Nonjudicial Foreclosures in Oklahoma

 With a nonjudicial foreclosure, the lender generally can get a deficiency judgment by filing a lawsuit for the deficiency within 90 days after the foreclosure sale.
-But the lender can't get a deficiency judgment if, at least ten days before the foreclosure sale, you send written notice to the lender by certified mail saying that:
+But, again, the lender can’t get a deficiency judgment if, at least ten days before the foreclosure sale, you send written notice to the lender by certified mail saying that:

 • the property is your homestead, and